leeds1219/ReSCORE/README.md

-# LCIRC: A Recurrent Compression Approach for Efficient Long-form Context and Query Dependent Modeling in LLMs
+# ReSCORE: Label-free Iterative Retriever Training for Multi-hop Question Answering with Relevance-Consistency Supervision

 This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).

-If you find LCIRC useful for your work please cite:
+If you find ReSCORE useful for your work please cite:
 ```
-@article{an2025lcirc,
-  title={LCIRC: A Recurrent Compression Approach for Efficient Long-form Context and Query Dependent Modeling in LLMs},
-  author={An, Sumin and Sung, Junyoung and Park, Wonpyo and Park, Chanjun and Seo, Paul Hongsuck},
-  journal={arXiv preprint arXiv:2502.06139},
-  year={2025}
-}

 ```

 # Website License